TimSevereijns/JSON-Utilities/README.md

 Deserialization is also supported!

-Suppose we want to take the JSON object from the snippet above and transform it back into a C++ object.
-It's as simple as specifying the type you want to deserialize the JSON string into.
-The JSON object above can be deserialized into a variety of C++ STL types.
-The following are all valid options:
+Suppose we have a simple JSON object (containing integer values) that we'd like to deserialize.
+Deserialization is as simple as specifying the type you want to deserialize the JSON string into.
+The following are all valid options, given our simple example:

 ```C++
 const auto foo = json_utils::deserialize_from_json<std::map<std::string, int>>(json);
 const auto bar = json_utils::deserialize_from_json<std::list<std::pair<std::string, int>>>(json);
 const auto baz = json_utils::deserialize_from_json<std::vector<std::pair<std::string, int>>>(json);
 ```

-The derialization logic will use the provided template parameters as a guide for what the JSON object should look like at runtime.
+The derialization logic will use the provided template parameters as a guide for what the JSON document should look like at runtime.
 If the deserialization target type doesn't match the runtime input, an exception will be thrown.

 ## Customization and Handling of Custom Types